Wie KALKMEISTER Einstreukalk Futtergräser auf Pferdeweiden fördern

 From problematic herbs to robust grasses

-Naturally without upheaval – harnessing the power of the soil
+Naturally, without upheaval – harnessing the power of the soil

-Better soil structure – better for water, roots and nutrients
+Improved soil structure – better for water, roots and nutrients

-Benefit: What horse owners get out of it
+Benefit: What horse owners gain from it

 • Fewer weeds in the pasture – in a completely natural way